Chinook salmon: Cultural aspects

 The Chinook salmon is spiritually and culturally prized among certain First Nations peoples.
-For tribes on the Northwest coast, salmon were an important part of their culture for spiritual reasons and food.
+For tribes on the Northwest coast, salmon are an important part of their culture for spiritual reasons and food.
 Many celebrate the first spring Chinook caught each year with "first-salmon ceremonies."
 While salmon fishing, in general, remains economically important for many tribal communities, the Chinook harvest is typically the most valuable.
 The relationship to salmon for the tribes in this area is similar to how other tribes relied more on buffalo for food, as they have many legends and spiritual ties to them.

 Chinook salmon were described and enthusiastically eaten by the Lewis and Clark Expedition.
 Lewis wrote that, when fresh, they tasted better than any other fish he had ever eaten.
 They did not particularly like dried or "pounded" salmon.
 Lewis and Clark knew about Pacific salmon but had never seen one.
 The Western world had known about Pacific salmon since the late 18th century.
 Maritime fur traders and explorers, such as George Vancouver, frequently acquired salmon by trade with the indigenous people of the Northwest coast.
 Lewis and Clark first encountered Chinook salmon as a gift from Chief Cameahwait, on August 13, 1805, near Lemhi Pass.
 Tasting it convinced Lewis they had crossed the continental divide.